Montreal in the French speaking province of Quebec is one of North America's great entertainment playgrounds -

 and steps from the cafes and antiques shops of the Vieux Port, couldn't

-In Quebec City, Hotel Dominion 1912 is a chic and gracious boutique
+In Quebec City, Le Germain Hotel Quebec is a chic and gracious boutique

 with stylish guest rooms and a personable staff.
 In this retrofitted